XBCreepinJesus/MMM-TvheadendDVR/README.md

 	today: "[Today at] LT",        // For recordings happening the same day
 	tomorrow: "[Tomorrow at] LT",  // For recordings happening the next day
 	thisWeek: "dddd [at] LT",      // For recordings happening within the next week
-	nextWeekOn: "dddd DD [at] LT"  // For all other dates }
+	nextWeekOn: "MMM DD [at] LT"   // For all other dates }
 ```